jzwood/ledgerdemain/spec.md

             - 3 entity = 6 mu
             - 4 entity = 10 mu
             - all entity = 15 mu
+        - errata:
+          - maybe mana and managing mana is too complicated. maybe spells have a cooldown required before you can use again to prevent spamming.
+          - think deeply about how to communicate that UI to player
+              - spell in top left is green when you can invoke it but otherwise red? hmm that's not colorblind safe
+              - maybe checkmark or x next to spell you have the mana to cast? or the number of seconds until that spell is cooled down enough to cast??
+              - maybe instead of seconds count down it's converted to % ready that way it feels like spell is charging up with might feel good
+              - hmm spells go into effect instantly so queueing up spells that go into effect staggered is a little weird.
+              - unless the spell won't be invoked until it's cooled down that way you can change your mind
+          - OK cooldowns felt bad so I'm going to both remove mana and cooldowns.
+I've just ramped up the floor spell difficulty so that spamming is a valid strategy if you are quick enough to pull it off.
     - TYPES:
       - ACTIONS
         - ATTACK